- Chart

 Market Environment Factors

-Factors such as global economic growth, commodity prices, currency fluctuations, geopolitical events in emerging markets, and interest rate policies in developed nations significantly impact the ETF's performance.
+EMXC's performance is influenced by global economic growth, geopolitical events in emerging markets, currency fluctuations, commodity prices, and investor sentiment towards riskier assets.
 Growth prospects in countries like India, South Korea, and Taiwan are key drivers.

 Growth Trajectory